Seren is Wales’ leading independent literary publisher, specialising in English-language writing from Wales.

 The Society of Authors

-The Society of Authors is the UK trade union for more than 10,000 writers, illustrators and literary translators, at all stages of their careers.
-We’ve been advising individuals and speaking out for the profession sinse 1884.
-A new Group has recently been established in Wales and Jo McCrum will be at the festival, meeting authors and giving out information about the Society.
+The Society of Authors is the UK trade union for more than 11,000 writers, illustrators and literary translators, at all stages of their careers.
+We’ve been advising individuals and speaking out for the profession since 1884.
+A new Group was established in Wales in 2018 with the intention of representing and supporting Welsh writers – both professionally and by providing networking opportunities.